The Little Extra’s We Take

-Until you have spent time in hospital, it’s really hard to know what extras to bring with you.
+Until you have spent time in the hospital, it’s really hard to know what extras to bring with you.
 That’s why I have been writing these posts.
-Among friends I am the ‘go to’ person for info on what you need when you’re doing hospital time, so this extras list is something that has been emailed out time and again.
+Among friends, I am the ‘go-to’ person for info on what you need when you’re doing hospital time, so this extras list is something that has been emailed out time and again.
 I wish no-one ever needed it.

 Some things on this list may be expected, others may surprise you.
 If you have anything that you think should go on the list for parents, please let me know.

 *This post contains affiliate links, please see my disclosure page for details